Brazil’s Monkey nabs $6M Series A for financial marketplace – TechCrunch

 Kinea Ventures is a venture capital fund focused on investments in the financial services and technology space.
 The new fund is part of one of the main alternative investment managers in Brazil, Kinea Investimentos, which was founded in 2007 in a partnership with Itaú Unibanco, and currently has US$13 billion in assets under management.

-Monkey had previously raised about $1.5 million through two seed rounds from investors such as Wayra Brazil – Telefonica Group’s accelerator arm – and Parallax Ventures.
+Monkey had previously raised about $1.5 million through two seed rounds from investors such as Wayra Brazil – Telefonica Group’s CVC – and Parallax Ventures.